1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

     $logs.events | where-object {$_.id -eq EVENT_ID} | fl *

- -- Don't Forget to Replace EVENT_ID with the event id that you want to data about.
+ -- Don't Forget to Replace EVENT_ID with the event id that you want to get data about.

 # Channels of Interest for the analyst